 Health Risks of Placenta Previa

 If placenta previa is diagnosed early in the pregnancy, it can be managed and generally doesn’t cause serious problems.
 However, as the pregnancy continues, if previa continues or worsens, there is the risk for potentially serious complications and health risks.

 Any type of placental issue can impact an infant, especially around the time of birth.
 Some of the possible health risks for baby’s include:

 Mothers are also at risk for health problems when the placenta is in the wrong place or isn’t functioning properly.
 If the placenta is low in the uterus when labor begins, the process of the cervix opening and thinning out can cause the blood vessels that connect the placenta to the uterus to tear.
 This can cause severe bleeding, and can lead to:

 Placenta Previa Causes

-During pregnancy, a woman’s placenta maneuvers around to accommodate a growing womb and infant.
-During early pregnancy, the placenta typically lies low, and as the womb increases in size, it moves to the top portion of the womb.
-In fact, towards the end of the pregnancy and by the third trimester, the placenta should be at the top of the wound, away from the cervix, in preparation for the upcoming birth.
-Women with placenta previa, however, will experience a full, partial, or marginal cervix blockage due to the placenta moving towards the bottom of the womb.
+During pregnancy, a woman’s placenta moves as the uterus expands and stretches.
+During early pregnancy, the placenta typically lies low, and as the womb increases in size, it moves to the top portion.
+In fact, towards the end of the pregnancy, and by the third trimester, the placenta should be at the top of the womb, away from the cervix.
+Women with placenta previa, however, will experience a full, partial, or marginal cervix blockage due to the placenta staying towards the bottom of the womb.

-In many cases, placenta previa is caused by uterine factors.
-For example, scarring of the lining tissue of the uterus can occur from previous cesarean section (C-section) deliveries, D&C procedures, or abortions.
-The scarring heightens the risk of women having placenta previa.
+In many cases, placental separation is due to uterine factors.
+For example, scarring of the tissue lining of the uterus can occur from previous cesarean section (C-section) deliveries, D&C procedures or abortions.
+This scarring heightens the risk of a woman having placenta previa.